JoaoGabriel-Lima/JoaoGabriel-Lima/README.md

 ## Hey, I'm João Gabriel Lima! 👋
 <!--### Hellooo! 👋 Welcome to my profile-->

-🇧🇷 Born in Rio de Janeiro, Brazil
+- 🔭 I’m currently working on MineUP
 - 😄 I really like to learn
-- 📊 I'm working with Python
+- 🌱 I’m currently learning Python
-- 📚 Currently studying PHP and Javascript
+- 📚 I’m Currently studying PHP
 - 🌍 And I also like to travel

 ### What I'm working on 👨‍💻
-📱 Building a AI Code Editor in Python
+📱 Building a AI Code Editor in Python </br>
 You can watch me building at my Discord server

 ### Find me elsewhere 🌎
 🚀 Site </br>
-🐦 Twitter
+🐦 Twitter </br>
-📸 Instagram
+📸 Instagram </br>
-💼 LinkedIn
+💼 LinkedIn </br>